nasa-gibs/gibs-api-docs/docs/gis-usage.md

 ![ArcMap, Time Slider](img/ArcMap-TimeSlider.png)

-* Add any additional layers in a similar manner.
+* Add any other layers in a similar manner.

 ![ArcMap, Time Panel](img/ArcMap-TimePanel.png)